markcarroll/makerspace/3dprinting/_posts/2021-09-26-ender6-specs.md

 title: Ender 6 Specs
 date: 2021-09-26 08:21
 category: 3dprinting
-author: Mark
+author: mark
 image: /3dprinting/images/ender6-specs/65f565cf-3daa-400a-805b-56b6722f66a2.jpeg
-tags:
+tags: [Ender 6]
-  - Ender 6
-summary: Compilation of specs for Ender 6
+description: Compilation of specs for Ender 6
 ---

 This is a compilation of the Ender 6 specifications that I have been able to find for my reference.